christophebedard/christophebedard.github.io/_posts/2019-06-06-ros-tracing-message-flow.md

 In conclusion, tracing is a very powerful tool for robotics software development.
 Lack of determinism was identified as a symptom, and timing was chosen as an analysis topic.

 Using existing ROS instrumentation, I worked towards providing insight into the timewise execution of a ROS software stack.
-The result, a Trace Compass analysis for ROS, can serve as a proof-of-concept for future endeavors.
+The result, a Trace Compass analysis for ROS, can serve as a proof-of-concept for future endeavours.

 ## Future work